SUNRISE ACROSS THE FENS - SUNSET OVER THE HILLS

 Morton village has, of course, increased in size over recent years.
 The village railway station was closed to passengers in 1930 and to freight in 1963.
 What a great boon it would be to today's commuters!
 Some of the old railway track is now a footpath.

-Morton, a Saxon settlement, is mentioned in the Domesday Book (Doomsday) .
+Morton, a Saxon settlement, is mentioned in the Domesday Book (Doomsday).
 The oldest parts of the village are mostly in the High Street.
 In the centre of the village, around 25 feet above sea level, is the Church of St. John the Baptist, built in the 14th century but retaining a priest's door from an earlier 12th century building.
-Along the Haconby road the edge of the football field is the parish boundary.
-The A 15 passes through the parish at the western end of the High Street with the King's Head on one side of the crossroads and the Nelson on the other.
-The road leaves at the parish at the first lay-by to the north, and just beyond the cactus nursery in the south.
+Along the Haconby Lane the edge of the Scout’s field is the parish boundary.
+The A15 passes through the parish at the western end of the High Street.
+The road leaves the parish at the first lay-by to the north, and just beyond the cactus nursery in the south.

 Part of Morton village spreads west along Hanthorpe road and here, at the moment, there are still some cattle fields.